Fifth Stone Collective Co.

 Recent Success Stories

-Fresh Squeeze Juice Bar Continues to Grow
+Fresh Squeeze Juice Bar

 After receiving a grant through the Community Reinvestment Fund from WorkForce Central in 2024 that helped modernize their space and strengthen customer engagement, Fresh Squeeze Juice Bar continued that momentum by expanding…